Col-E/Recaf/CONTRIBUTING.md

 This will provide a template that you can fill in the details for your feature idea.
 Be as descriptive as possible with your idea.

+**Note**: Not all ideas may be within Recaf's scope.
+In this case it should be implemented using the plugin api.
+You can check out the template plugin project along with plugin documentation here: [Recaf-plugin-workspace](https://github.com/Col-E/Recaf-plugin-workspace)

 ## Coding Guidelines

 Recaf uses Checkstyle to enforce a modified varient of the [Google Java guidelines](https://google.github.io/styleguide/javaguide.html).